Updated and expanded 1/16/2020

 Brizy Pro is a new WordPress page builder from the team behind ThemeFuse themes.
 It is planned that Brizy Pro will have the ability to create templates for CPT single and archive displays.
 The Brizy Pro “dynamic data” functionality includes support for ACF, Meta Box, Pods, and Toolset.

-Additional Information: There is a $299 lifetime option which will be discontinued when it comes out of beta.
+Additional Information: There is a $299 lifetime option which will eventually be discontinued.
 The license type for the Pro version is not yet known.

 Not recommended for use on production sites at this time.